Magic sword: Japanese

 In Japanese mythology, there is a magical sword called Kusanagi, which was one of the three crown jewels given to the Emperor Jimmu by the goddess Amaterasu.
 Additionally, the katana forged by Masamune and Muramasa were reputedly of such high quality as to be near-magical.
 In the case of the Masamune and Muramasa blades, it was believed that some element of the smith's personality was imputed into the blade.
 These three swords have been used extensively in popular culture since then, especially in the realm of video game RPGs.
 Despite legends about Nihontō, those three are the most famous.
 Excellent Japanese swords often received nicknames reflecting their cutting prowess.
 Also, unlike other magical swords, they exist (or still exist).
 There is, for example, 10 or 11 blades attributed to Masamune who still exist today, such as Kanze Masamune, Kotegiri Masamune or Musashi Masamune.

-Spanish
+Spain

 In Spanish legends, two magic swords belonged to the warrior Rodrigo Díaz de Vivar, "El Cid", according to the medieval epical poem "Cantar del mio Cid".
 The first, "Tizona", had a personality of its own, and its strength varied according to the person who used it.
 "Colada", too, had power only in the hands of a brave warrior.